Equality at Talbot

 How are we advancing Equality in line with our duties?

 - Actions and provision should be read in conjunction with the Equality Policy Statement, Pupil Premium Policy, Sports Premium Policy, SEND and Inclusion Policy and Accessibility Plan.
+These commitments are implemented at an age and developmentally appropriate way through our curriculum.

 We also demonstrate our commitment in the following ways: